Personalized RewardBench: Evaluating Reward Models with Human Aligned Personalization: Personalized RewardBench

 Consequently, we generate our preference pairs $(y_c, y_r)$ by structurally varying the input context provided to the LLM.
 The chosen response is generated with full access to the alignment criteria, while the rejected response is generated deliberately to avoid these criteria.
 Detailed prompts for both generations can be found in Appendix ~\ref{Section:Prompts}.
 Formally, this generation process is defined as:

-where $\mathcal{R}_u$ represents the set of user-specific rubric aspects, we use \texttt{Gemini-3-Flash}~\citep{pichai2025gemini3} as the LLM to generate responses.
+where $\mathcal{R}_u$ represents the set of user-specific rubric aspects, we use \texttt{Gemini-3-Flash}~\citep{gemini3} as the LLM to generate responses.
 This methodology isolates ``adherence to preference'' as the distinguishing variable, ensuring that the reward signal captures personalization alignment rather than general quality.
-To more vividly demonstrate the differences, we provide a case study in Appendix~\ref{Section:case_study}.
+Appendix~\ref{subsec:artifact_analysis} further verifies that this construction introduces no exploitable stylistic shortcut.
+A more vivid case study demonstration is provided in Appendix~\ref{Section:case_study}.